irods/irods/manual.rst

 Action
     An external (logical) name given to an iRODS Rule(s) that defines a set of macro-level tasks.
-    These tasks are performed by a chain of Micro-services in accordance with external input parameters.
+    These tasks are performed by a chain of microservices in accordance with external input parameters.
-    Analogous to head atom in a Prolog rule or trigger-name in a relational database.
+    This is analogous to head atom in a Prolog rule or trigger-name in a relational database.

 Agent
     A type of iRODS server process.
-Each time a client connects to a server, and agent is created and a network connection established between it and the client.
+Each time a client connects to a server, an agent is created and a network connection established between it and the client.

 API
     An Application Programming Interface (API) is a piece of software's set of defined programmatic interfaces to enable other software to communicate with it.  iRODS defines a client API and expects that clients connect and communicate with iRODS servers in this controlled manner.  iRODS has an API written in C, and another written in Java (Jargon).

 Authentication Mechanisms
-    iRODS can employ various mechanisms to verify user identity and control access to Data Objects (iRODS files), Collections, etc.  These currently includes the default iRODS secure password mechanism (challenge-response), Grid Security Infrastructure (GSI), and Operating System authentication (OSAuth).
+    iRODS can employ various mechanisms to verify user identity and control access to Data Objects (iRODS files), Collections, etc.  These currently include the default iRODS secure password mechanism (challenge-response), Grid Security Infrastructure (GSI), and Operating System authentication (OSAuth).

 Audit Trail
     List of all operations performed upon a Data Object, a Collection, a Resource, a User, or other iRODS entities.
 When Auditing is enabled, significant events in the iRODS system (affecting the iCAT) are recorded.
 Full activity reports can be compiled to verify important preservation and/or security policies have been enforced.